TumblThreeApp/TumblThree/README.md

 * A settings panel (change download location, turn preview off/on, define number of concurrent downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.)
 * An option to skip the download of a file if it has already been downloaded before in any currently added blog
 * Preview of photos & videos
-* Download of Gif instead of WebP/Gifv images from Tumblr
 * File rename functionality
 * Download of Twitter blogs
 * Image viewer with slideshow mode
 * Automated update process
 * Group blogs into collections
-* Choice of download format for .pnj links
 * :star: Download of Bluesky (user feed) blogs 🆕
 <details>
   <summary>click for more</summary><br/>

+* Download of Gif instead of WebP/Gifv images from Tumblr
 * Internationalization support (several languages available)
 * A download queue
 * Autosave of the queuelist